DavidDuwaer/globol/README.md

 * Conversion between them and arithmetics with them.
 * **Type safe**.
 You want to express an moment in time, a date on a calendar, a time on the clock?
 In a specific time zone, or you don't care?
 No longer will nuances like these overwhelm or confuse.
 It turns out time is very easy: you just needed the right API.
 * **Immutable**.
 * **Fail early**.
-No `NaN`s sneaking into your date objects or anything like that.
+No wrong input, like `NaN`s for milliseconds, sneaking into your date objects.
 Globol checks its input, and throws errors with helpful messages if there's something wrong.
 * **Fluent**.
 No searching the web for which functions suit your needs, but finding what you need with auto-complete.
 * **In-place documentation**.
 Help yourself without leaving your IDE, with extensive JSDoc on all methods and functions.
 * ISO-8601-compliant serilization/deserialization of all data representations.